valo/maycamp_arena/README.markdown

 The web part is a rails app contained in the students folder.

-The grader is written in the spoj* perl scripts.
+The grader is a simple ruby class, which compiles the programs with g++ and runs them using a ruby runner, which observes the resources they use.
+The runner is runner.rb

 Installation and usage
 ----------------------

 Follow these steps:

-* Run the spoj0-install.sh script, which is going to create some new users and mysql databases.

 * Go into students folder and run